Clipboard history on Mac: How to view and manage it

 How to fix clipboard if it isn’t working?

-If copy and paste isn’t working on Mac, Activity Monitor may help you.
+If copy and paste aren’t working on Mac, Activity Monitor may help you:

 - Go to Applications and choose Utilities.

 - Open Activity Monitor.

 - Type pboard in the search bar and hit Enter.

 - Click the X in the top-left to quit the process.

 If quitting the clipboard didn’t help, then the issue may be with your keyboard.
 To fix it, you need to highlight some text by either double-clicking it and choosing Copy or selecting the Copy option from the Edit menu.
 Then choose Paste from the Edit menu.
 If it works, then your keyboard, not clipboard, is the one to blame.
 In this case, restarting Mac may help you fix the issue.
 Go to the Apple menu and choose Restart.